insightsengineering/tlg-catalog/package/README.md

 During testing, a `for` loop is run over all articles.
 If the `.Rds` file for an article is missing, the test is skipped.
-If it's present, it's loaded and its print output is compared with the expected one.
+If it is present, it is loaded and its print output is compared with the expected one.

 ### How to update individual snapshots?